getify/Functional-Light-JS/ch1.md

 ## Summary

 You may have a variety reasons for starting to read this book, and different expectations of what you'll get out of it.
-This chapter explains why I want you to read the book and what I want you to get out of the journey.
+This chapter has explained why I want you to read the book and what I want you to get out of the journey.
+It also helps you articulate to others (like your fellow developers) why they should come on the journey with you!

 Functional programming is about writing code that is based on proven principles so we can gain a level of confidence and trust over the code we write and read.
-We shouldn't be content to write code that we hope works, and then breathe a sigh of relief when the test suite seems to verify that.
+We shouldn't be content to write code that we anxiously *hope* works, and then abruptly breathe a sigh of relief when the test suite passes.
 We should *know* what it will do before we run it, and we should be absolutely confident that we've communicated all these ideas in our code for the benefit of other readers (including our future selves).

 This is the heart of Functional-Light JavaScript.
 The goal is to learn to effectively communicate with our code but not have to suffocate under mountains of notation or terminology to get there.

-To start learning functional programming, you'll need to deeply understand the nature of what a function is.
+The journey to learning functional programming starts with deeply understanding the nature of what a function is.
 That's what we tackle in the next chapter.

 ----